What Documents Are in an Arizona Estate Plan?

 A will is an essential document in almost every estate plan.
 However, the contents of a will vary, depending on the structure of the estate plan.

 You probably know that a will distributes your property after your death.
-But a will also may includes other important provisions, including designating an executor to serve as the personal representative to administer your estate.
+But a will also may include other important provisions, including designating an executor to serve as the personal representative to administer your estate.
 If you don’t have a will, a judge applies Arizona laws to determine who administers your estate and receives your property.

 You can also explain your wishes for funeral and burial arrangements in your will and designate the person to make the arrangements.
 Your will also may designate a guardian to care for minor children and a conservator to handle their financial matters.